 Rural Connectivity Programme

-- Tripartite Co-operation Model between GIFEC, Telco and Vendor, for efficient CAPEX and OPEX.
+- Tripartite Co-operation Model between GIFEC, Mobile Network Operator and a Private Investor, for efficient CAPEX and OPEX.

-- Deployment is done through the use of the UMTS 900 Rural Star Technology
+- Deployment is done through the innovative UMTS 900 Rural Star Technology (A Ghana-first)

 - 3G data services provided

 Ghana Rural Telephony and Digital Inclusion Project (GRT&DIP)